-Divorce Coaching is not like therapy or counseling.
+Parenting Coaching is not like therapy or counseling.
 There is no assumption that a mental health problem exists and a coach does not delve into the past to look for root causes of problematic issues.

-A Divorce Coach never provides legal advice or serves as a substitute for your attorney.
+A Parenting Coach never provides legal advice or serves as a substitute for your attorney.
 Your attorney is retained to represent your best interests and to advocate for you in court.
 You depend on your attorney to gather pertinent information and investigate the financial issues in order to settle the business part of the divorce.

 It can be very difficult to distinguish business matters from the emotional issues of divorce, as they are often intertwined.

 A Parenting Coach serves as your personal guide throughout the process, and assists you in separating the emotional from the business.

 Clients can benefit by working with a Coach to set realistic expectations for the process and receive education about how the divorce may affect their children.
 Being informed and prepared helps you make these important decisions with confidence.
 Guiding clients in clarifying their thoughts, needs, and concerns, in order to communicate more effectively, is another important function of the Coach.